ksu-cs-textbooks/cis308/content/7-chapter/7_2-fn_fnPtr.md

 Multiplied result: 12
 ```

 The above example might seem unnecessarily complicated, as we could have directly called `plus` and `times` from `main` and bypassed the `doOperation` function altogether.
 However, using function pointers as arguments can be very powerful -- for example, the `stdlib` library defines a `qsort` function that accepts a comparator function pointer as an argument.
 This way, we can use the same sorting function to sort in a variety of ways -- ascending order, descending order, by length, etc. -- by passing in a different comparator function pointer.
-We will demonstrate this process in lab.

 ## Typedef and Function Pointers